boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 #### Background Image

-The background image properties are same as the Number card’s image properties.
+The background image properties are the same as the Number card’s image properties.

 #### Background color